Enegnei/AppleVsFBI/AppleVsFBI.md

 An overview of the important facts in the Apple vs. FBI case, including the main technical &amp; legal concerns
 ***
 ## What important events led to this case?
++ On December 2nd, 2015, Farook and his wife Malik killed 14 people and injured 22 at the Inland Regional Center in California during a San Bernardino County Department of Public Health training session/ party.
+They were pursued by police and died hours later in a shoot-out.
+The iPhone now in question (a 5C with iOS9) was found by law enforcement in a Black Lexcus IS300.

-+ Farook's employer, the **San Bernardino County Department of Public Health**, provided him with an iPhone 5C.
++ The phone was the property of Farook's employer, the **San Bernardino County Department of Public Health**.
-Farook's employer still retained official ownership of the phone ([see lines 22-24 of pg 6](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)), but for some reason *did not install mobile-device management software which was standard on their government-issued work phones* & would have
+It had been issued to Farook for work & the County still retained official ownership of the phone at the time of the attack ([see lines 22-24 of pg 6](https://github.com/Enegnei/AppleVsFBI/blob/master/Government-Motion-To-Compel-Apple-To-Comply.pdf)), but for some reason *had neglected to install mobile-device management software which was standard on their government-issued work phones* & would have
 [enabled the IT department to remotely unlock the device without user assistance](https://web.archive.org/web/20160220095658/http://mobile.reuters.com/article/idUSKCN0VS2QK).

 > "If that particular iPhone was using MobileIron, the county's IT department could unlock it," MobileIron Vice President Ojas Rege told Reuters...
 If it had been, the high stakes legal battle that has pitted Apple and much of the technology industry against the U.S. government could have been avoided altogether.